ANALYSIS-What China's Xi gained from his Biden meeting

 All three were outcomes the United States had sought from China rather than the other way around, said two people briefed on the trip.

-But Xi appeared to have achieved his own aims: earning U.S. policy concessions in exchange for promises of cooperation, an easing of bilateral tensions that will allow more focus on economic growth, and a chance to appeal to foreign investors who increasingly shun China.
+But Xi appeared to have achieved his own aims: earning U.S. policy concessions in exchange for promises of cooperation, an easing of bilateral tensions that will allow more focus on economic growth, and a chance to woo foreign investors who increasingly shun China.

+"We invite friends from business communities across the world to invest and deepen your footprint in China," he said at an APEC CEO summit, promising action on the list of items that irk foreign investors, from intellectual property theft to data security.

 China's economy is slowing and earlier this month it reported its first quarterly deficit in foreign direct investment.
 And the ruling Communist Party has battled political intrigues that have raised questions about Xi's decision-making, including the sudden and unexplained removals of his foreign minister and defense minister.